vektor-inc/vk-blocks-pro/readme.txt

 [ Improvement ][ hidden extension ] Changed to add common hidden class names to additional CSS classes.
 [ Add Block ][ Page list from ancestors ]
 [ Add function ][ Button ] Enable inline font size and add icon size option.
-[ Specification Change ] Change the style of the options page to Gutenberg components.
+[ Specification change ] Change the style of the options page to Gutenberg components.
 [ Bug fix ] fix editor style in Inline font size and Highlighter.
 [ Bug fix ] Fixed a bug that CSS for edit screen is not loaded in iframe.
 [ Bug fix ][ Breadcrumb ] Fix duplicate Additional CSS classes.